jcottam/jcottam/README.md

 - Translate complex problems into simple, shippable solutions that users love

 ## Background
-**12+ years of experience** developing across the stack.
-Experience with ad tech, payment systems and marketplaces, Chrome extensions, and enterprise integrations handling millions in volume.
+Building AI-Powered Solutions for Ad Tech & Beyond

-Leading AI development at **[Misfits & Machines](https://misfitsandmachines.com)** and building a few products of my own.
+I've spent **12+ years** building everything from real-time bidding systems to distributed payment flows that handle millions in volume.
+Currently leading AI development at **[Misfits & Machines](https://misfitsandmachines.com)** while working on a few products of my own.

+I love turning complicated problems into simple solutions.

 **Core Expertise:**
 - Full-stack development with focus on scalable architecture and system integration